Edgewater Lawn and Landscape Inc. provides an array of services to enhance and maintain your lawn.

 How to Properly Winterize Your Backflow Preventer

-Let’s start by learning just a little more about the purpose of the backflow device because it is the most important component of your irrigation system.
+Let’s start by learning about the purpose of the backflow device because it is the most important component of your irrigation system.
 The backflow device is NOT an irrigation “shut-off” though it does turn water off to the irrigation system when closed.

 There is a great deal of misinformation out there as to how to properly winterize your backflow.
 The most common misconception is that you should simply turn the backflow handles off and wrap the device up during the winter or when a hard freeze comes.
 This actually significantly increases the chances that the backflow will break during a freeze and can lead to many hundreds of dollars in repairs and inspections.
 Winterizing your backflow device properly can save you a great deal of grief and money, and it only takes one or two minutes.

 The following procedure is the proper way to winterize your PVB backflow device in the Houston, Texas area.
 This is an important distinction because codes and installation methods differ greatly from state to state and city to city.

 Before You Start PVB Backflow Winterization